Written For ParentCircle Website new design update

-The scenes that you see in a single-gender school are different from those in co-ed schools, but the amount of fun children have remains the same.
+The scenes that you see in a single-gender school are different from those in co-ed schools, but the fun children have remains the same.
 Of course, there are pros and cons to every decision we make in life and that is why, as parents, we need to know the merits and drawbacks of the school we choose for our kids.

 So, what exactly is a single-gender classroom?
 Imagine walking into a school and finding only girls or boys there.
 This is what a single-gender school looks like.